March 25, 2015

-Lissa L. Broome, University of North Carolina School of Law and the Center for Banking and Finance
+Lissa L. Broome, UNC School of Law and the Center for Banking and Finance

 This class focuses on an overview of permitted financial activities, including those that are financial in nature at the holding company and those that are the business of banking in the national bank.
 The securities activities are broken down into permissible underwriting and dealing and investment and agency.
 The class closes with a survey of permissible controlling and non-controlling investments, and the impact of the Volcker Rule.